-2. Consultation and Engagement
+5. Consultation and Engagement

-- 2.1 Following this, the Board agreed to run a second Making Connections public consultation.
-The consultation ran from 17th October to 23rd December 2022, consisting of a major public survey which received over 24,000 responses, alongside demographically representative opinion polling, written submissions from organisations in the Cambridge travel-to-work-area, targeted meetings with representative and seldom-heard groups, and ran a series of in-person and virtual engagement events.
-GCP also commissioned an independent audit of its consultation approach from the Consultation Institute (tCl) - 2.2 As well as receiving a record level of responses, the consultation survey was also notable for attracting a record 11% of responses from under-25s, although this is still under-representative relative to the proportion of the population of that age in the area. - 2.3 This paper and the appended Consultation Report present the headline results and is published shortly after processing of the responses has been completed.
-Further analysis of detailed issues would be undertaken to inform any future technical work as part of the City Access Strategy. - 2.4 The three elements of the proposal package were: - Transforming the Bus Network: Making Connections proposed a transformed bus network through new routes, additional services, cheaper fares and longer operating hours.
+- 5.1.
+Following this, the Board agreed to run a second Making Connections public consultation.
+The consultation ran from 17th October to 23rd December 2022, consisting of a major public survey which received over 24,000 responses, alongside demographically representative opinion polling, written submissions from organisations in the Cambridge travel-to-work-area, targeted meetings with representative and seldom-heard groups, and a series of in-person and virtual engagement events. - 5.2.
+In its meeting on 8th June 2023, the Joint Assembly confirmed they were content that the consultation had been carried out reasonably and impartially and was a sound basis for considering next steps. - 5.3.
+GCP also commissioned an independent review of its consultation approach from the Consultation Institute (tCl).
+The Joint Assembly asked that this be published before the Board met and this has now been done 12. - 5.4.
+As well as receiving a record level of responses, the consultation survey was also notable for attracting a record 11% of responses from under-25s, although this is still under-representative relative to the proportion of the population of that age in the area. - 5.5.
+The three elements of the proposal package were: - Transforming the Bus Network: Making Connections proposed a transformed bus network through new routes, additional services, cheaper fares and longer operating hours.
 This bus network would be front-funded by the city deal during a ramp up period until scheme opening so that public transport improvements were in place before any charge. - Investing in sustainable travel schemes: Alongside the bus network improvements it was proposed set aside part of the scheme revenues to invest in new sustainable travel schemes, such as better walking and cycling links. - Creating a Sustainable Travel Zone (STZ): The final part of the Making Connections proposals was for the introduction of a Sustainable Travel Zone in the form of a road user charge.
 Under this proposal, vehicles would be charged for driving within the zone between 7am and 7pm on weekdays, and money raised would fund improvements to the bus network and sustainable travel schemes.
 It was proposed that the Zone could be gradually introduced starting in 2025, and fully operational in 2027/28 but the consultation asked for opinions on that proposed phasing.
-The introduction of the STZ was proposed to operate only once bus improvements had been implemented. - 2.5 The consultation proposal package also included a list of proposed Discounts, Exemptions, and Reimbursements, informed by the previous consultation and engagement with key stakeholders in Autumn 2021 and asked for public feedback on what was proposed.
+The introduction of the STZ was proposed to operate only once bus improvements had been implemented. - 5.6.
+The consultation proposal package also included a list of proposed Discounts, Exemptions, and Reimbursements, informed by the previous consultation and engagement with key stakeholders in Autumn 2021 and asked for public feedback on what was proposed.
 As shown in the following table, exemptions could be automatically applied based on DVLA categories of vehicle, while discounts of up to 100% could apply based on the driver meeting certain criteria: